lcalisto/workshop-spatial-graphql/README.md

 ```

 ### Plugins
-PostGraphile can costumized using plugins.
+PostGraphile can be customized using plugins.
 You can find more info about this on [GraphQL Schema Plugins](https://www.graphile.org/postgraphile/extending/).

 We will make use of the following plugins: